 Dhaka’s air quality 5th worst in the world this morning

-With an air quality index (AQI) score of 176 at 9:01 am, Dhaka ranked 5th on the list of cities worldwide with the worst air quality.
+With an air quality index (AQI) score of 166 at 9:37 am, Dhaka ranked fifth on the list of cities worldwide with the worst air quality.

-Pakistan's Lahore, India's Kolkata and Delhi and Nepal's Kathmandu occupied the first four spots on the list, with AQI scores of 211, 204, 201 and 193, respectively.
+Thailand's Chiang Mai, Nepal's Kathmandu, China's Beijing and Myanmar's Yangon occupied the first four spots on the list, with AQI scores of 210, 183, 171 and 166, respectively.

 In Bangladesh, the AQI is based on five criteria pollutants -- Particulate Matter (PM10 and PM2.5), NO2, CO, SO2 and Ozone.